GerryOnGithub/TimeKeeper/README.md

 To save to disk: select a different item from the drop down, or close the program (hit X), or Edit Tasks, or hit EoD (end of day)

-To edit time assigned to a task (in seconds): hit the Edit button, edit, then Save
+To edit time (in minutes) assigned to a task: hit the Edit button, edit, then Save

 To delete a task: select it in the dropdown and hit the Delete key